aws-samples/application-migration-with-aws-workshop/workshop/content/app-mig-service/webserver_config.en.md

 ### Configure the Webserver to access the target database

-When the Cutover is finished and **Application Migration Servuce** has created a running instance of the Webserver in your AWS account, it's time to update the web application configuration to use your replicated AWS RDS database (created in the **Database Migration** step).
+When the Cutover is finished and **Application Migration Service** has created a running instance of the Webserver in your AWS account, it's time to update the web application configuration to use your replicated AWS RDS database (created in the **Database Migration** step).

 1. Update the **Webserver security group**